Mathematical Logic

 If every finite subset of Γ is satisfiable, then Γ is satisfiable

 Falls directly out of completeness.
-Infinitely many axioms are satisfiable iff every finite chunk is.
 Has wild consequences — you can produce non-standard models of arithmetic from it.

 month 3, week 1